 What I don’t like is having to fork out more money for one more type of insurance.

-This is no longer an issue since a handful of term life insurance companies are now offering life insurance with chronic & critical illness benefits built in to their term life insurance contracts.
+This is no longer an issue since a handful of term life insurance companies are now offering life insurance with living benefits or chronic & critical illness benefits built in to their term life insurance contracts.

-Below is a list of insurance companies that offer chronic and critical illness or similar benefits automatically built into their term insurance contract at no additional up front cost:
+Below is a list of living benefits life insurance companies that offer chronic and critical illness benefits automatically built into their term insurance contract at no additional up front cost:

 AIG- QOL Products Only